derekbarber/derekbarber.ca/source/resume/index.markdown

 system for use in Debt Resolution cases, a Ruby on Rails web application to manage Financial Disclosure in separation agreements, and Smartsettle One, which is a single issue negotiation system built using PHP, JavaScript and the Zend Framework.

+### <a href="http://www.dutcheauction.com" target="_blank">Dutch eAuction Inc</a>, Senior Software Developer
+*January 2015 - Present*

+I was the primary application designer and developer for the Dutch eAuction platform.
+The platform consists of a front-end web application and back-end API built for running a dutch-style (top-down) online auction.
+The initial application was built for auctioning motor vehicles and the resulting web app is currently online at
+<a href="https://auto.dutcheauction.com" target="_blank">auto.dutcheauction.com</a>.
+The application was
+built using a combination of Ruby, Rails, JavaScript, along with a host of related web technologies.

 ### <a href="http://www.desiringgod.org" target="_blank">Desiring God Ministries</a>, Contractor
 *September 2013 - July 2014*